minvws/gfmodules-coordination/README.md

 ### Metadata Register

-The Metadata Register is an addressable register that should be contain all the metadata of all the pseudonyms that it is responsible for.
+The Metadata Register is an addressable register that contains metadata of all the pseudonyms that it is responsible for.
 There are multiple metadata registers divided over the health landscape.
 In the end, all health data should have corresponding metadata available on one of the available metadata registers.
 The Metadata Register endpoints should be described in the Addressing Register.